-18 Business Loan Requirements - The Different Entity Types
+18 Business Loan Requirements - Business Entity Types

-Whenever you are applying for any business loan product, you need to be prepared to provide documentation regarding what type of business entity yours is.
-There are four principal categories: sole proprietorship, partnership, limited liability company (LLC/), and corporation.
-The lender needs to know exactly how your company is organized as this can certainly help to determine the best possible financing route for you.
+Whenever you are applying for any business loan product, you need to be prepared to provide documentation regarding your business entity type.
+There are four main business ownership types: sole proprietorship, partnership, limited liability company (LLC), and corporation.
+The lender needs to know exactly how your company is organized, as this can certainly help to determine the best possible financing route for you.

 While generally, most lenders, particularly alternative and online lenders, will work with any one of the above, there are circumstances under which some institutions may not be able to provide financial help to sole proprietorships and/or a partnership.
 LLCs and corporations simply provide a better means of protection if the business should incur any sort of legal trouble.